 (Related: QUIZ: Does Your Sleep Schedule Need Work?)

 6. Minimize stress

-Whether it comes on quick or builds over time, it's important to understand how stress affects your health — including the impact it has on your immune system.
+Whether it comes on quick or builds over time, it's important to understand how chronic stress affects your health.

 Stress is different for everyone, and how we relieve it is, too.
 Given the effect it can have on your health, it's important to know how to identify stress.
 And, whether it's deep breathing, mediation, prayer or exercise, you should also get familiar with the activities that help you reduce stress.